puolimatkankrouvi/Fahrenheit-converter/README.md

 # reviews

-A Clojure library designed to ... well, that part is up to you.
+A Clojure site that is currently Hello World, might be reworked to either an Celcius to Fahrenheit converter or a review app.

 ## Usage

-FIXME
+With Leiningen installed
+cd reviews
+lein run

 ## License